Heaventh007/Dash-Resource-Extractor/README.md

 # Dash-Resource-Extractor
-An extremely simple tool for extracting shrdres.xzp from xam.
+Not the craziest thing I've ever made, just a tool I made while bored to make extracting the shared resources from xam easier.

 - Requires xextool.
 You can find xextool.exe in the releases.

 ## How to use